JonKernPA/gmaps/README.md

 Now you should see a map with your user data points...

-If you do not see the inidividual user data points, then something wrong
+If you do not see the individual user data points, then something wrong